-- If you don't include all historical lenders, though, does that make it a preferred/recommended list? (i.e., we prefer lenders with a certain minimum length or type of history at our school) - NASFAA Monograph #23 from June of 2009 mentions looking at historical lenders as a starting point for creating a preferred/recommended list. - Lenders must remain on the list even if the school receives negative reports from borrowers?
-If you remove a lender, do you now have a preferred/recommended list? - Does list order matter?
+Q: If you don't include all historical lenders, though, does that make it a preferred/recommended list? (i.e., we prefer lenders with a certain minimum length or type of history at our school)

+A: NASFAA Monograph #23 from June of 2009 mentions looking at historical lenders as a starting point for creating a preferred/recommended list.

+Q: Does list order matter?